About

 Diversity, Equity and Inclusion

 Reporters and photographers make genuine efforts to include sources and subjects for photographs and articles who represent all parts of the Lynbrook population.
 Diversity includes, but is not limited to: ethnicity, age, gender and social group.
-Boys and girls sports and activities should be covered equitably.
-The staff strives to provide inclusive coverage to all school sports, clubs and groups.
-The Managing Editor will keep a “blacklist” of previous interviewees accessible to all staff members after each issue in an effort toward diversity.
+The staff strives to cover all school sports, clubs and groups equitably.
+The Managing Editor will keep a ‘blacklist’ of previous interviewees accessible to all staff members after each issue in an effort toward diversity.

 Pronoun Policy

 We use the name and pronouns reported to us in interviews by the individual we are reporting on.
 Each interview begins with a request to state and spell the person’s name, state their grade level or profession if applicable, and to share the pronouns they would like to see published in the story.
 We use multiple pronouns to refer to one person if they request it, and will use a preferred one more if specified.
-We respect an individual’s right to choose the places where they are out and where they prioritize safety or privacy by using other names and pronouns.
+We respect an individual’s right to choose where they disclose their identity and prioritize safety or privacy by using preferred names and pronouns.
 If a mistake is made in the course of reporting, corrections will be made to the online story.
-If someone requests to have their name or pronouns used in a story changed following its publication, we will add a note in the online copy indicating that said individual has since come out and now uses a different name and different pronouns, which the article has been changed to reflect.
+If someone requests to have their name or pronouns used in a story changed following its publication, we will add a note in the online copy indicating that said individual now uses a different name and different pronouns, which the article has been changed to reflect.

 Conflict of Interest

-Staff members will not write about their close friends, family members or clubs/teams with which they are currently affiliated.
+Staff members will not write about their close friends, family members or clubs and teams with which they are currently affiliated.
+The Managing Editor will keep a ‘blacklist’ of all staffers’ close friends in order to prevent conflict of interest.
 A column would be an exception to this policy.

 Withholding Names